RaquelMichelon/java-project-web-scraper/README.md

 This is a web scraper API which receive a title as parameter, scrap the ads from two websites based on title's word and return a list with ads title and url as a response.

-I wrote a step by step guide about it in [this article](https://medium.com/@raquel.m12/web-scraping-api-ed24c754bf63).
+I wrote a step by step guide about it in [this article](https://medium.com/@raquel.m12/web-scraping-api-ed24c754bf63) (PT-BR).

 ## :memo: Licença